teremterem/django_url_shortener/README.md

 ## How could it be improved further

-- First of all, easily reproducable performance testing approach should be established for the app (see [issue #2]( https://github.com/teremterem/django_url_shortener/issues/2)), in order to make the rest of optimization-for-speed decisions informed.
+- First of all, easily reproducible performance testing approach should be established for the app (see [issue #2]( https://github.com/teremterem/django_url_shortener/issues/2)), in order to make the rest of optimization-for-speed decisions informed.
 - Secondly, Redis in-memory cache could be used to cache long versions of urls (DB would still be used as permanent